Key takeaways

 How do you choose the right model?

-Choose based on who can credibly recommend you and how much relationship management you can support.
+Choose based on who can credibly recommend you and how much relationship management you can carry.
 Answer three questions: Who already has the trust to recommend you?
 How transactional or relational is that recommendation?
 And how many relationships can your team actually manage well?

 Can you run more than one at once?